boostorg/hana/doc/tutorial.md

 @note
 The library should also be available through the Boost distribution starting with Boost 1.61.0, which will be released around Feburary 2016.
-There are also plans to provide a [Homebrew][] formula for Hana.

 If you use CMake in a project, you can use the provided [FindHana.cmake][Hana.findmodule] module to setup Hana as an external CMake project.
 The module also allows